Topics Map > Campus Services > E-Learning > Canvas

 After you have the newly updated grade file from the Faculty Center Grade Prep tool, return to Faculty Center to import your file.

 Step 5: Faculty Center Import

-Once you have downloaded the grades file from Canvas, continue with the tutorial found in the Office of the Registrar's Quick Tips PDF.
-Specifically, continue with Step 18 under "Importing Your Grades from the Grade Roster Export Excel File"
+Once you have downloaded the grades file from Canvas, continue with the Office of the Registrar's Export and Import Grades.
+Follow instructions under the header "Importing from the Exported Spreadsheet: Step-by-Step".

 Final housekeeping items

 Now that your Canvas course is concluded, it's recommended that you do the following: